mollympierce1/hourglass/faq.md

 No, all ages are welcome.
 Currently, my student ages range from women in their twenties through seventies.

 ##### 2) Do you have to show your belly?
 No, you never have to show your belly.
-There are even some professional belly dancer that never show their bellies!
+There are even some professional belly dancers that never show their bellies!

 ##### 3) Are students required to perform?
 No, students are never required to perform, but I do recommend it because it because we have such a blast!